-O2 announces customer compensation after data outage
+O2 to offer compensation after data outage

-What compensation will be paid?
+What compensation will O2 customers get?

-What are Giffgaff, Sky Mobile and Tesco Mobile offering?
+What about Giffgaff, Sky Mobile and others?

 These networks have also announced goodwill gestures to compensate for the disruption:

+- Escalate your complaint if necessary to the ombudsman.
 If the complaint's still unresolved after eight weeks or you're unhappy with the outcome, you can escalate it to the Communications Ombudsman, which will assess your complaint independently – O2, Giffgaff, Sky Mobile and Tesco Mobile are all signed up to it.

 What does O2 say?

 On Friday, an O2 spokesperson said: "We're very sorry about yesterday's data issue.
 We understand how important it is to stay connected, especially at this time of year.